Psychology

 Faculty

 Brian Detweiler-Bedell.
-Professor of psychology, director of the Bates Center for Entrepreneurship and Leadership.
+Professor of psychology, executive director of the Bates Center for Entrepreneurship and Leadership.
 Social psychology, statistics.
 PhD 2001, MPhil 2000, MS 1998 Yale University.
 MA 1995, BA 1994 Stanford University.

 Jerusha Detweiler-Bedell.
-Professor of psychology, director of the Health Studies program.
+Professor of psychology, director of the health studies program.
 Clinical and community psychology, health psychology, psychology of gender, internships.
 PhD 2001, MPhil 1998, MS 1997 Yale University.
 MA 1995, BA 1995 Stanford University.

 Jennifer LaBounty.
 Associate professor of psychology.
 Child, adolescent, and adult development; methodology; internships.
 PhD 2008, MA 2005 University of Michigan.
 BS 2001 University of Oregon.

 Diana J. Leonard.
-Associate professor of psychology, chair of the Department of Psychology.
+Associate professor of psychology and department chair.
 Identity, social judgments, and categorization.
 PhD 2012 University of California at Santa Barbara.
 BA 2004 Northwestern University.

 Erik L. Nilsen.
-Associate professor of psychology, chair of the Department of Psychology (Spring).
+Associate professor of psychology.
 Cognition, methodology, human-computer interaction.
 PhD 1991, MA 1986 University of Michigan.
 BA 1984 Graceland College.

 Jolina H. Ruckert.
 Assistant professor with term of psychology.
 PhD 2014 University of Washington.
 MA 2006 Pepperdine University.
 BA 2004 University of Miami.